kaousheik-26/info-viz/README.md

 | **Per token** | Compare trajectories of individual selected tokens side by side; each token gets its own colour |
 | **Aggregate** | See the ensemble trajectory of all selected tokens combined (uses the same aggregated heatmap as the frame strip above) |

 The view updates live whenever you change the token selection, layer slider, or head selector.
-It hides automatically when no tokens are selected.
+It hides automatically when no tokens are selected or when switching to backward mode.

 **Backward mode:**
 - Click patches on frames to toggle, drag to paint-select a region
 - Shift+click to erase patches
 - Token bar shows heatmap — background color = attention score, hover for raw value
 - Sum / Mean aggregation across selected patches
+- **Compare Layers** — enter a comma-separated list of layer indices to render stacked token-bar rows, one per layer, using the current patch selection

 Use the **← Back** button to return to mode selection or gallery.